How is L&D strategy conceptualized in the digital age?

 One would need quite a bit of experience with a wide range of projects to become skilled in even a subset of these approaches.
-Nonetheless, it is the mark of an expert (as separate from a novice) that one can perceive patterns and recognize where certain approaches might prove useful.
+Nonetheless, it is the mark of an expert that one can perceive patterns and recognize where certain approaches might prove useful.
 Therefore, it’s important to have a working knowledge of these frameworks – enough that you can recognize when one of them might come in handy.
 At that time, then, you can deep dive to learn how to apply what you already know to that approach (or you can bring in a professional with more experience in that area than you).

 // Self-directed learning

 > Approaches in which learning goals and activities are determined by the learner > Most useful when you have a number of seasoned professionals and experts, or you have individuals who have very specific goals in a broad topic

 By definition, L&D doesn’t own self-directed learning, but it’s clear that many modern organizations – and modern learners – count on self-directed learning for ongoing development.
 If an organization relies on self-directed learning as a core strategy, it may be appropriate for learning professionals to scaffold that, to teach metacognitive and self-directed learning skills if needed, and to individually assist learners in planning their long-term development.
 L&D professionals in these contexts should also work actively to nurture the environment and minimize any barriers so that people are able to engage in learning activities as needed.